A selection of things men say online that I find amusing or annoying

 I don't know if you've ever had one of those moments where you feel like your whole world has just come crashing down?
 Where you kind of knew this moment was coming but the hideousness of the reality of the situation wipes you off your feet.
 It takes everything you've got away from you.
 Your … Continue reading Thank God for good women

 *ranty, sweary, negative, stereotyping and hastily written post* Now just to start this by saying it isn't a thinly veiled way of slagging off my husband.
 We are getting on relatively well at the moment and having spoken to some other women I am feeling (comparitevly) lucky.
-He was never abusive and as far as … Continue reading Men-children everywhere
+He was never abusive, didn't have an affair, … Continue reading Men-children everywhere

 I feel like there are set times in your life when it is easiest (and most important) to get a really good friendship group which is normally school, uni, babies and if you're lucky work.
 When I was pregnant I really felt the pressure to make Mum friends, everyone seems to act like NCT is … Continue reading Find Your Tribe: a Daisy Appreciation Post